 Program code: MC268

 Graduates will be able to seek to extend their careers in mental health nursing in a wide range of hospital and community settings across metropolitan and rural areas.
-Graduates of this program should be well prepared to conduct shift leadership and care coordination roles as well as mentorship of staff in a mental health setting.
+Graduates of this degree should be well prepared to conduct shift leadership and care coordination roles as well as mentorship of staff in a mental health setting.

 With almost half of Australians estimated to experience a mental illness at some point in their lives, mental health nurses perform an essential role in a wide range of hospital and community settings.

 According to the Australian Government, employment rates have increased steadily over the past ten years and are forecast to continue growing for the foreseeable future.
 A substantial workforce gap is projected for the mental health nursing sector to 2030.